Tips and List of Chores Chart for Stay at Home Moms

 Chore Chart

-As a stay-at-home mom you have the opportunity to set goals for your child and make it happen.
+As a stay-at-home mom, you have the opportunity to set goals for your child and make it happen.

 Responsibility is a character quality that will benefit your child for the rest of their life.
-One way to build personal responsibility into your child's life is to give them chores that they are responsible to do.

 I suggest developing a chore chart which lists the chores each child is responsible for.
-Getting Ready for your Chore Chart:

 The chart will be a stress reliever for you and a motivational tool for the kids.
 When a chart is utilized